-David Fincher is a filmmaker who's highly acclaimed for his gritty, stylish films.
+David Andrew Leo Fincher (born August 28, 1962) is an American filmmaker who's highly acclaimed for his gritty, stylish films.

 Fincher's directorial efforts: